theochem/tinydft/README.md

 This generates some screen output with SCF convergence, energy contributions and the figures `rho_z0*.png` with the radial electron densities on a semi-log plot.
-To modify the settings for these calculation, you can directly edit the source code.
+To modify the settings for these calculations, you can directly edit the source code.

 When you make serious modifications to Tiny DFT, you can run the unit tests to make sure the original features still work.